SardarBoy/75Hard/leetcode/python/README.md

 **Merge sort** - Learned the divide and conquer approach, getting time complexity to O(nlogn) compared to other sorts

 **Sort Colors** – Learned the Dutch National Flag problem , in place array manipulation, one pass algorithm with constant extra space.

+**Top K Frequent Elements** - Learnt Bucket sort- grouping elements by frequency, and how to implement in O(n) time